awsdocs/iam-user-guide/doc_source/tutorial_abac-saml.md

 # IAM Tutorial: Use SAML session tags for ABAC<a name="tutorial_abac-saml"></a>

 Attribute\-based access control \(ABAC\) is an authorization strategy that defines permissions based on attributes\.
 In AWS, these attributes are called tags\.
-You can [attach tags to IAM entities](id_tags.md) \(users or roles\) and to AWS resources\.
+You can attach tags to IAM resources, including IAM entities \(users or roles\), and to AWS resources\.
 When the entities are used to make requests to AWS, they become principals and those principals include tags\.

 You can also pass [session tags](id_session-tags.md) when you assume a role or federate a user\.
 You can then define policies that use tag condition keys to grant permissions to your principals based on their tags\.
 When you use tags to control access to your AWS resources, you allow your teams and resources to grow with fewer changes to AWS policies\.
 ABAC policies are more flexible than traditional AWS policies, which require you to list each individual resource\.
 For more information about ABAC and its advantage over traditional policies, see [What is ABAC for AWS?](introduction_attribute-based-access-control.md)\.